ontogenerator/astronaut-data-analysis-not-so-fair/README.md

 This repository is an example of "not so good" software that is meant to be improved over the course to show examples of better and more FAIR software practices.

+### What the code does
+The code uses the [NASA data on human space walks (Extravehicular activities - EVAs)](https://data.nasa.gov/Raw-Data/Extra-vehicular-Activity-EVA-US-and-Russia/9kcy-zwvn/data_preview), exported/downloaded in JSON format, and does some analysis over this data.

 ### Things to improve
 There is a number of things that are wrong or not so good with this code and that can be improved.
 We maintain that list at issue https://github.com/carpentries-incubator/astronout-data-analyses-bad/issues/2.